ozcanyarimdunya/sof-crawler/README.md

 ## Sof crawler

-A Crawler for stackoverflow.com latest question by tag
+A Crawler for stackoverflow.com's latest 5000 questions by tag

 #### Run locally